-- Dr Lesley Colvin, Edinburgh Cancer Research Centre, University of Edinburgh
+- Professor Lesley Colvin, University of Dundee

 - Dr Sandrine Geranton, University College London

-- Prof Helen Galley, University of Aberdeen
+- Professor Helen Galley, University of Aberdeen

 Galley HF, Barry McCormick B,Wilson KL, Lowes DA, Colvin, L, Torsney C. Melatonin limits paclitaxel-induced mitochondrial dysfunction in vitro and protects against paclitaxel-induced neuropathic pain in the rat.
 J. Pineal Res.
 2017;e12444